SiddhaK17/Coffee-Machine-Project/README.md

-# ☕ OOP-Based Coffee Machine Simulation
+# ☕ OOP Based Coffee Machine Simulation

-An advanced, object-oriented simulation of a coffee vending machine, crafted using Python 3.
+An advanced, object oriented simulation of a coffee vending machine, crafted using Python 3.
 This project builds upon the foundational logic of the original CLI version hosted in my [coffee-machine-simulator-cli](https://github.com/SiddhaK17/python-cli-project-collection/tree/main/cli-python-mini-projects/coffee-machine-simulator-cli) project, which is part of the [python-cli-project-collection](https://github.com/SiddhaK17/python-cli-project-collection) repository.
-Refactored using robust **Object-Oriented Programming (OOP)** principles, the simulation mirrors real world vending behavior with modular, reusable, and maintainable code architecture.
+Refactored using robust **Object Oriented Programming (OOP)** principles, the simulation mirrors real world vending behavior with modular, reusable, and maintainable code architecture.

 Developed during my structured Python programming journey under the guidance of Dr. Angela Yu throughout the course, this project demonstrates clear separation of concerns, encapsulation of responsibilities, and practical application of core programming concepts.